 - The Syndicate: The most powerful one in Metropolis.

 - "I contend that Superman is the real menace.
 An alien being of immense power, whose agenda remains unclear.
 His very presence among us poses a danger to everyone and everything.
 We live in fear because of Superman, the greatest threat of all."

 A slick Metropolis businessman, president of Galaxy Broadcasting.
 Pre-Crisis, Edge was ruthless but not really evil; he hired Clark Kent as a newscaster and was generally a good boss.
 Post-Crisis, Edge was Intergang's initial leader, and was a willing servant of Darkseid.

-- Adaptational Villainy: Pre-Crisis, he could be ruthless as a businessman, but he wasn't really evil and was a Benevolent Boss, and it was a clone who has ties to Darkseid and Intergang.
+- Adaptational Villainy: Pre-Crisis, he could be ruthless as a businessman, but he wasn't evil and was a Benevolent Boss; it was a short-lived evil clone who had ties to Darkseid and Intergang.
 Post-Crisis and every version since has seen him as a Corrupt Corporate Executive with legitimate ties to Intergang.